streetsidesoftware/vscode-spell-checker/README.md

 It is possible to disable / enable the spell checker by adding comments to your code.

-> Note: the comment characters for your programming language should be used.
+> Note: the comment characters for your file type should be used.
 The important part is `cSpell:disable` and `cSpell:enable`, or the equivalents from the following sections.

 #### Disable Checking